amro-kamal/ObjectPose/README.md

 # ObjectPose Dataset
 ُThe Datasets folder contains the code for creating ObjectPose datasets.
-The code for rendering 3d objects in this repo is from the [Strike (With) A Pose](https://github.com/airalcorn2/strike-with-a-pose) repo.
+The code for rendering 3d objects in this repo is from [Strike (With) A Pose](https://github.com/airalcorn2/strike-with-a-pose) repo.

 **Some Samples from the data:**